Last Updated on

 Benefits of Cup Feeding Your Infant

-Here are some reasons why cup feeding your infant is a good idea (as compared to bottle-feeding):
+Here are some reasons why cup feeding your infant would be a good idea (as compared to bottle-feeding):

 One of the biggest advantages of cup feeding is that it avoids nipple confusion in babies.
 Nipple confusion happens when babies are introduced to artificial teats from bottles.
 Since artificial teats use a different sucking mechanism that requires less effort when compared to breasts, babies might reject breast and jeopardize the breastfeeding relationship.